-Things I’m Thankful For in 2020
+Things I’m Thankful for in 2020

 Ask anyone how their 2020 has been, and I can almost guarantee they’ll tell you it was terrible — and you’ll almost certainly agree.
 All the hopefulness we had at the dawn of a new year and decade seemed to vanish within the first few months.